Skip to main content

 Exercise 027

-Train your grip, protect your joints and support total upper body strength
+Train your grip, protect your joints, and support your overall upper body strength

 Stronger forearms improve your ability to hold, lift, and stabilize weight.
-They enhance your grip for deadlifts, pull-ups, rows, and pressing movements, and help prevent overuse injuries in the wrists and elbows.
-Consistent forearm training also supports athletic performance in sports like tennis, climbing, and martial arts: and contributes to a more balanced and complete arm appearance.
+They strengthen your grip for deadlifts, pull-ups, rows, and pressing movements, and help prevent overuse injuries in the wrists and elbows.
+Consistent forearm training also supports athletic performance in sports such as tennis, climbing, and martial arts, and contributes to a more balanced and complete appearance of the arms.

 Built for progress